 Next Generation for Pompe Disease

-As part of our long-term commitment to provide multiple solutions to address the significant unmet needs of the Pompe disease community, we are also continuing discovery for next-generation genetic medicines for Pompe disease.
+We are committed to continued innovation for all people living with Pompe disease.
+As part of our long-term commitment, we are also continuing discovery for next-generation genetic medicines for Pompe disease.

 Pompe Disease Background